October 27, 2017

 - Creating a unified team

-Participants will have the opportunity to review an interesting and engaging case study prior to the event.
+Participants - both Coaches and those to be Coached - will have the opportunity to review an interesting and engaging case study prior to the event.

-- 90-minute coaching session on contemporary coaching techniques (Oct.
+- Two hours of training in contemporary coaching techniques (Oct.
 19)

 - Case study

-- Full day of practicing coaching techniques, including one-on-one sessions with FT managers
+- Full day of practicing coaching techniques, including two one-on-one sessions coaching an assigned manager-level participant

 - Case study